Running operations on dynamic tables

 Running operations on the state of a sorted dynamic table at a particular point in time

 By default, the most recent row version contained in the chunks gets into the MapReduce operation.
 If the table is mounted, the versions in the chunks may be inconsistent: it may be for two different rows from the same transaction that one row is already in the chunk and the other is still in RAM.
 As a result, the MapReduce operation will only display some of the transaction rows.
 If @enable_dynamic_store_read is enabled, inconsistency is also possible because the jobs read different parts of the table at different times, and writing may have occurred between reads.
-In cases where it is important to have a consistent table state in the MapReduce operation, you must specify a timestamp in the special ypath attribute: <timestamp=123456789>//path/to/dynamic/sorted/table.
+In cases where it is important to maintain a consistent table state in the MapReduce operation, you must specify a timestamp in the special YPath attribute: <timestamp=123456789>//path/to/dynamic/sorted/table.

 There is a lower and upper limit on timestamp: